antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 More recently, we've been attacking long-standing "hard problems" in the GC. [dotnet/runtime #2795](https://github.com/dotnet/runtime/pull/32795) applies a new approach to GC statics scanning that avoids lock contention when it is determining liveness of GC heap objects. [dotnet/runtime #25986](https://github.com/dotnet/coreclr/pull/) uses a new algorithm for balancing GC work across cores during the mark phase of garbage collection, which should increase the throughput of garbage collection with large heaps, which in turn reduces latency.

+### Containers

+We consider containers to be the most important cloud modality, and are investing

 ### Single file applications

 There are key scenarios where people want to use .NET where single-file distribution is a requirement, or at least preferred.
 We've been building up the key pieces that we need to enable this scenario over multiple releases, and will be including a [new single file publish type in .NET 5.0](https://github.com/dotnet/runtime/issues/36590).
 It's a feature we expect to continue to refine over multiple releases.